rackerlabs/design-system/_component_design/table-expansion.md

 layout: component
 category: Components
 usage: >
-  Nested tables come in a variety of forms and allow users to drill into additional data within a table row.
-By hiding this data behind a user interaction, the interface adheres to the low cognitive load goals of the table pattern, while allowing for more data rich layouts.
+  Table rows can be expanded to show the user additional data.
+By hiding some table data that can only be accessed at the request of the user, expanded tables provide for more data rich layouts without increasing the complexity for the user.
 preview-image: preview-images/tables-nested.svg
 status: stable
 resource: true